open-telemetry/opentelemetry-go-contrib/internal/shared/logutil/DESIGN.md

 Empty maps and slices return before identity tracking.
 This both preserves their existing conversion and avoids ambiguous identities for zero-length slices.

+## Traversal-depth safety bound

+Identity tracking alone does not bound stack use: a cycle can contain many distinct containers before repeating, and arrays and interfaces add recursive edges without adding identities.
+Normal conversion and the formatting preflight therefore stop recursive traversal at the package-internal `maxTraversalDepth`, whose production default is 1000.
+This is an implementation-safety bound, not a user-configurable or public attribute-value limit.
+It is a variable only so package tests can exercise the boundary with small values; production code does not modify it.

+Normal conversion counts active recursive conversions separately from active container identities.
+Scalar fast paths and nil, empty, and statically non-recursive containers continue converting normally at the boundary.
+Pointer-only chains are iterative and do not consume one unit per pointer.
+An edge that would enter another potentially recursive container at the bound becomes `"<depth-limit>"`.

+The formatting preflight counts every value edge that `fmt` would follow, including array and interface edges, and its preliminary type walk has the same bound.
+If a recursively traversable aggregate remains at the bound, the preflight reports depth exhaustion, so the formatted struct or map key is replaced as a unit with `"<depth-limit>"` and `fmt` is not called on the over-limit graph.
+Terminal methods, scalars, and nil or empty values still complete normally.

+The distinct markers preserve the reason for replacement: `"<cycle>"` means an identity repeated on the active path, while `"<depth-limit>"` means the safety bound was exhausted before the value was proven safe.
+Exceptionally deep acyclic input can therefore be truncated.
+This trade-off keeps stack use bounded while leaving ordinary and moderately deep values unchanged.

+An identity already active exactly at the depth boundary is still reported as `"<cycle>"`, because recognizing that repetition requires no further descent.

+If separate branches of one formatted value encounter both conditions, the preflight continues scanning siblings after depth exhaustion and gives a proven cycle precedence.
+This keeps the marker deterministic even when map iteration order changes.
+It does not traverse beyond an exhausted edge, so a cycle hidden past that edge remains unproven and uses `"<depth-limit>"`.

 ## Pointer chains

 Pointer-only chains are unwrapped iteratively and use Brent's cycle-detection